Amplifino/nestor/com.amplifino.nestor.jaxrs/README.md

-# JAX-RS Whiteboard service #
+# com.amplifino.nestir.jaxrs #

-This bundle is an initial implementation of OSGI RFC 217 JAX-RS service.
+This bundle is an initial implementation of OSGI RFC 217 JAX-RS service, using Jersey and the HTTP Service.

 Main issue is to map the url mapping requirements of RFC 217 to Jersey.

-Deviations from the draft spec:
+Deviations from the draft spec and additional remarks:

 ### 5.1.1 Resource mapping ###

 Currently the whiteboard uses a different servlet for each unique value of osgi.jaxrs.resource.base.
-So far this seems the only reasonable way to prefix the @Path path with a base value.
+So far this seems the only reasonable way to prefix the @Path path declared in the resource with a base value.
 (unless declaring all methods using the programmatic API of Resource.Builder)

-As a result some resources may hide other resources e.g. a resource with osgi.jaxrs.resource.base=/a and a method with path("b/c") will be hidden by a resource with osgi.jaxrs.resource.base = /a/b.
+As a result some servlets may hide resources declared in other servlets e.g. a resource with osgi.jaxrs.resource.base=/a and a method with path("b/c") will be hidden by a resource with osgi.jaxrs.resource.base = /a/b.